-Funding and delivering activities is a challenge in Westland as, although it is a vast District, it is not highly populated and much of the land within it (about 87%) is in the Department of Conservation (DOC) estate.
-The DOC estate provides an essential platform for the growing tourism industry in this District and is of immense benefit to residents, businesses and industry that utilise the land.
-A challenge is that Council needs to provide supporting infrastructure and facilities to enable visitors access and use of the DOC estate however the cost and maintenance of these assets cannot be directly recovered from DOC, as this government agency is not a part of the district rating base.
+Funding and delivering activities is a challenge in Westland as, although it is a vast district, it is not highly populated and much of the land within it (about 87%) is in the Department of Conservation (DOC) estate.
+The DOC estate provides an essential platform for the growing tourism industry in this district and is of immense benefit to residents, businesses and industry that utilise the land.
+A challenge is that Council needs to provide supporting infrastructure and facilities to enable visitors access and use of the DOC estate however the cost and maintenance of these assets cannot be directly recovered from DOC.
 There is also no direct way to recover the costs from visitors.

-There is one main township in this District - Hokitika - with many small settlements and a spread of rural farms and industry.
-There is only 6,500 rateable properties though and these dispersed properties require a range of different services, including facilities and large scale infrastructure.
+There is one main township in this district - Hokitika - with many small settlements and a spread of rural farms and industry.
+There are only 6,500 rateable properties and these dispersed properties require a range of different services, including facilities and large scale infrastructure.
 It is a challenge for Council to fund all of these essentials.